kasima/wp-e-commerce-ezp/readme.txt

 Setup
 =====

+In the WP admin screen, under Products > Settings > Shipping, enter your ezprints Partner ID by clicking 'edit' next to the ezprints External Shipping Calculator.

 Variations
 Each variation is an ezprints product.
 Create variation sets with all the ezprints skus you'd like to offer.